rayalan/binary-adages/content/discoverability-user-experience.md

 * If I'm in the system and want to know what a widget can do, I need to be able to easily discover that.
 * If I'm writing a project plan and want to know what a widget can do, I need to be able to easily discover that.
 * If I want to know the best way to achieve an outcome, I need to be able to discover that.
-* If I want to know if my question already has answer, I need to be able to quickly discover that.
+* If I want to know if my question already has an answer, I need to be able to quickly discover that.

 To support this, we'll want to hire customer service representatives from fields such as product design, user experience, and software development.

 The key outcome of every customer question is not "How do we answer this question?"
 It is:

-> How do we make the answer so discoverable that nobody every asks this again?
+> How do we make the answer so discoverable that nobody ever asks this again?

 # The concept

 So instead of having a traditional customer service department, we'll integrate customer interactions with a group focused on product usability, from interested prospects to long-term users.
 With this scope, the group should have the ability to guide discoverability through product design, user interfaces, and documentation.

-As one example, consider a company taking the [playground idea](https://www.typescriptlang.org/play/) to the next level: Every feature had links to a playground environment with realistic dummy data that demonstrated the capability.
+As one example, consider a company taking the [playground idea](https://www.typescriptlang.org/play/) to the next level: every feature had links to a playground environment with realistic dummy data that demonstrated the capability.

 Solving this space is still a hard problem.
 While fast rapid iterations works for many software solutions, there's often weak integration between code and documentation, or between user interfaces and explanations of behaviors, or between products and the explanations.
 Many companies struggle with information architecture, organizing their documentation in ways that users do not quickly understand[^four].

-[^four]: I've found the [four kinds of documentation](https://www.writethedocs.org/videos/eu/2017/the-four-kinds-of-documentation-and-why-you-need-to-understand-what-they-are-daniele-procida/) to be a fantastic idea, and wish far more companies used that as guiding principle.
+[^four]: I've found the [four kinds of documentation](https://www.writethedocs.org/videos/eu/2017/the-four-kinds-of-documentation-and-why-you-need-to-understand-what-they-are-daniele-procida/) to be a fantastic idea, and I wish far more companies used that as guiding principle.

 # Troublemakers